brtholomy/um/README.md

 # CLI usage

+The "command line interface" is just a small set of convenient scripts: since these are just text files, we could just as easily create everything manually.

 1. To get started, create an empty directory to serve as content origin.
 It doesn't matter where or what it's called, since the shell scripts only assume a sequentially numbered collection of files.

 2. Decide on a zero-width for your series and seed the first file: